Back

 Our experts can give you the advice that you need in relation to inheritance tax planning and succession issues, so contact us to book in a meeting at any one of our offices in ColchesterChelmsfordIpswichBury St Edmunds or Frinton-on-Sea today.

-Areas of specialisation include Property, Succession and Tax Planning, HR and Employment, Disputes and Family.
+Areas of specialisation include Property, Succession and Tax Planning, HR and Employment, Vineyards and Wineries, Disputes and Family.
 You can find more information about these areas below.

 Areas of specialisation include: